besasam/santas-helper/README.md

 - [ ] Hosting?
 Deployment?
 What's that?

 ## Contributing
-This is my first bot so it's probably kinda bad, but if you want to help, you can find me on Discord at [The Code Café](https://discord.gg/QjNX9sMYAC) :coffee:
+This is my first bot so it's probably kinda bad, but feel free to report any issue you might find or even make a pull request.
+Check open issues or look for `TODO`s in the code to see what still needs to be done.
+And if you want to chat, you can find me on Discord at [The Code Café](https://discord.gg/QjNX9sMYAC) :coffee: